spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/incubation/no-code/index.html.md

 #### Vision

-GitLab is well-positioned to disrupt the low-code market by unifying a new breed of open-source low-code platforms with GitLab's mature DevOps workflow to provide an alternative software delivery approach with maximied efficiency.
+GitLab is well-positioned to disrupt the low-code market by unifying a new breed of open-source low-code platforms with GitLab's mature DevOps workflow to provide an alternative software delivery approach with maximized efficiency.

 #### Milestones